themlstudent/MasteringDataStructure/README.md

 Order of growth is how the time of execution depends on the length of the input.
 Order of growth will help us to compute the running time with ease.
 We will ignore the lower order terms, since the lower order terms are relatively insignificant for large input.
 We use different notation to describe limiting behavior of a function.

+### Θ Notation:

+The theta notation bounds a functions from above and below, so it defines exact asymptotic behavior.
+A simple way to get Theta notation of an expression is to drop low order terms and ignore leading constants.
+For example, consider the following expression.
+3n3 + 6n2 + 6000 = Θ(n3)
+Dropping lower order terms is always fine because there will always be a n0 after which Θ(n3) has higher values than Θn2) irrespective of the constants involved.
+For a given function g(n), we denote Θ(g(n)) is following set of functions.